 Fermat ESG Ratings

-As illustrated by the examples above, we believe ESG factors are critical to the long-term investment proposition and performance in the ILS asset class.
+As illustrated by the examples above, we believe ESG factors are important to the long-term investment proposition and performance in the ILS asset class.
 They should create opportunities that enable the market’s future growth while providing incentives to ensure that investments are adequately and sustainably priced, with onward benefits for ILS sponsors and the initiatives ILS support.

-At Fermat, ESG principles for investing are intertwined with our ILS underwriting process and are critical to the composition and ultimately, we believe, to the growth and performance of our portfolio.
+At Fermat, ESG principles for investing are intertwined with our ILS underwriting process and are important to the composition and ultimately, we believe, to the growth and performance of our portfolio.
 Adherence to these principles in traditional ILS underwriting more broadly should also ensure these standards are maintained and improved further in the marketplace.
 Fermat’s Investment Committee reviews all Rule 144A catastrophe bonds when they are announced to determine if they would be appropriate investments for Fermat’s clients.
 Part of this review includes assigning an ESG rating.
 With respect to their overall structure, rationale and quantitative elements, all 144A catastrophe bonds brought to market, as well as all non-144A positions in our portfolios, are ESG rated before investment as follows:

 1. POSITIVE – is in positive accord with more than one ESG principle